 - Schools admissions forms request information on pre-existing medical conditions.
 Parents must inform school at any point in the school year if a condition develops or is diagnosed, via Class Teacher, SENDCO or headteacher. - A medical conditions list or register is kept.
-This is part of the whole school Register of SEND and Medical Needs.
-This is updated and reviewed regularly by the SENDCO.
-The SENDCO, the School Business Manager (First Aider) and the Midday Supervisor keep a copy of the full list. - Class teachers have access to the whole list on the shared drive and are updated on any changes by the SENDCo when necessary. - It is the responsibility of the class teacher to ensure that any staff or additional adults working with their class are aware of any additional medical needs. - Midday Supervisors working in school have access to the information on the medical conditions list on a need to know basis.
+This is updated by admin staff and reviewed regularly by the SENDCO.
+The SENDCO, the School Business Manager (First Aider) and the Midday Supervisor keep a copy of the full list. - Class teachers have access to the whole list on Integris and a shared drive-and are updated on any changes by the SENDCo or Admin when necessary. - It is the responsibility of the class teacher to ensure that any staff or additional adults working with their class are aware of any additional medical needs. - Midday Supervisors working in school have access to the information on the medical conditions list on a need to know basis.
 Where appropriate they are involved in training for specific needs.
 Their Line Manager updates them on any relevant changes. - Parents are assured that data sharing principles are adhered to.
 Any concerns a parent may have about the way information is shared within school can be discussed privately with SENDCO or headteacher. - Key transition meetings will take place for any children on the Medical Needs Register in advance to enable school and health professionals to prepare or adapt IHCPs and train staff if appropriate.